-Exterior and interior views of the Cowell House, c.1934.
+Above and left: Exterior and interior views of the Cowell House, c.1934.
 Source: "California Arts & Architecture," January 1935.
 The photos were later reprinted in "Architect & Engineer," December 1935.
+Right: The same interior view in 2015.

 MASTER ARCHITECTS: MORROW & MORROW